 Energy efficiency rating

-74C
+An energy performance certificate (EPC) for the property was listed on GOV.UK Find an energy certificate.
+Recording 63D

 Issues relating to the energy efficiency rating

 Not applicable.

 Mains services

 A marked box shows that the relevant mains service is present.
+7

-X Gas X Electric X Water X Drainage
+x Gas x Electric x Water х Drainage

 Central heating

-X Gas Electric Solid Fuel Oil None
+x Gas Electric Solid Fuel Oil None

 Other services or energy sources (including feed-in tariffs)

 Not applicable

 Other energy matters

 Not applicable